Vianney-Gln/Focus/README.md

 <br>

 You can launch the project with `npm start` after you have installed all packages.<br>
-This project has the same command as a basic `create-react-app`.
+This project uses same commands like the basics `create-react-app`.

 <br>

 ## ![Project Status](https://i.imgur.com/leIJxes.png)
 <br>

-Actually in developpment.
+Currently in progress.

 <br>